 For more information please see the long version of our code of conduct.

-Our main venue for 2020 is NAB House, 500 Bourke Street, Melbourne.
+Our main venue for 2023 is the Event Hub at NAB Place, 395 Bourke Street, Melbourne.

 We always have a vegetarian option available at each event, and vegan or gluten free options by request.